mmaul/litterbox/fltk/README.md

 ## Quickstart Installation ##
-* 'install' must be able to write to Felix INSTALL_ROOT ... flx_pkg install fltk
+* 'install' must be able to write to Felix INSTALL_ROOT ... scoop install fltk
 ...

 ## Semi-automated Installation ##
 The log way...
 This will place the packge in your current working directory.
 Where you can isue the build, test, install or force commands to setup.
 ...
-flx_pkg get fltk
+scoop get fltk
 flx setup build
 flx setup test
 flx setup install